I am trained as a cultural economic sociologist, with specific interests in work, organizations, and gender.

 In secondary collaborative research, I study patient beliefs about illness and treatment.

-I am also deeply interested in race, with particular interests in effective pedagogy and Diversity & Inclusion work within organizations.
+I am also deeply interested in inequalities, with particular interests in effective pedagogy and Diversity, Equity and Inclusion work within organizations.

 My research has been funded by the National Science Foundation (NSF), UC San Diego Chancellors Research Excellence Scholarship (CRES), and the UC San Diego Department of Sociology.

-You can learn more about the projects I have worked on below
+You can learn more about some of my projects below: